Hearing Loss

 Many factors can adversely affect your hearing health:

-• Exposure to noise.
+- Exposure to noise.
 Loud sounds can damage the hair cells of the inner ear.
-Hair cells perceive vibrations in the air that are sent to the brain to be perceived as sound.
-Missing or damaged hair cells do not transmit signals well, leading to hearing loss.
+Hair cells convert mechanical energy into electrical signals which are transmitted to the brain via the auditory nerve.
+Missing or damaged hair cells result in distortion or deficient auditory input to the brain, causing hearing difficulty.

 Types of Hearing Loss